CDE will be closed on Monday, July 4 for the Independence Day holiday.

 Culturally Responsive Teaching

 Teaching is complex, but its most fundamental elements are content, instruction, and students.
 Students need a welcoming, stimulating, and relatable learning environment to maximize their chances for success.
-For this reason, BFI requires culturally responsive teaching (CRT) as a necessary starting point.
+For this reason, BFI requires culturally responsive teaching as a necessary starting point.

 Collectively, these scholars promote asset-based approaches as alternatives to popular deficit-oriented teaching methods, which position the languages, cultures, and identities of students as barriers to learning.
 While these pedagogies are not identical, they share a common goal: defy the deficit model and ensure students see themselves and their communities reflected and valued in the content taught in school.

-Foundational Readings in CRT
+Foundational Readings in Culturally Responsive Teaching

 - Gay, G. (2018).
 Culturally responsive teaching: Theory, research, and practice (3rd ed.).
 Teachers College Press.